MGI-tech-bioinformatics/UAP/README.md

 Function:

 	a.Split Duplex UMI with PE fastq files.
-	b.Calls consensus sequences from reads with the same unique molecular tag and applies sequencing error correction with unique molecular tag.
-	c.Calculates error rate from aligned bam file.
+	b.Calls consensus sequences from reads with the same unique molecular tag and corrects the sequencing error with unique molecular tag. c.Calculates error rate from aligned bam file.

 Environment:linux